 5 credits (Previously GEOL 130.)
-MATH 081 or ASSET numerical score of 44 or higher or COMPASS pre-algebra score of 60 or higher.
+MATH 081 or ASSET numerical score of 44 or higher or MMT Algebra Basics 75 or higher.

 Gives introductory students an understanding of the geologic history of the Pacific Northwest by including the influence of plate tectonics upon the mountain building and exotic terrains of the area.
 It includes several one-day (and possibly overnight) field trips to explore the local geology emphasizing the rock units and geologic processes that have contributed to the formation of the Pacific Northwest.